-Note: The figure shows each bank's share of the credit growth each year.
-Banks with negative credit growth in a given year have been excluded from the figure (in that year).
-Source: SCB The HHI index is often used as an indicator of competition.
+The HHI index is often used as an indicator of competition.
 A high value of HHI implies a high market concentration, cf. appendix p.
-46. If a sector is very concentrated, market participants have strong market power, which could give rise to insufficient competition.
+58. If a sector is very concentrated, market participants have strong market power, which could give rise to insufficient competition.
 However, in banking, low concentration could also be a sign of low competition as discussed in the box.

-The Swedish banking sector ranks average in Europe.
+The Swedish banking sector ranks below average in Europe.
 On the face of it, the concentration index thus does not indicate insufficient competition in Sweden.
-Note that, large countries tend to have less concentrated banking sectors simply due to the fact that their banking markets are bigger and thus allows room for more banks.
-The banking sector concentration in Germany, Denmark and Norway is pulled down by a large number of smaller savings banks.
-Banking sector concentration in 2017 in different countries
+Note that, large countries tend to have less concentrated banking sectors simply due to the fact that their banking markets are bigger and thus allows room for more banks.1 The banking sector concentration in Germany and Norway is pulled down by a large number of smaller savings banks often covering a limited geographical area.

+Banking sector concentration in 2018 in different countries